igem-waterloo/wiki2018/src/markdown/Automation.md

 ## Second Design and Future Experiments

 The team managed to successfully attach a camera to a Raspberry Pi, and have the Pi control and take pictures with the camera.
 This could eventually be used as a replacement to the phone camera.

+In a theoretical future design, the robot could be set up within the turbidostat's incubator, with the turbidostat's intermediate waste vials in the place of the current sample vials seen above.
+In this way, the robot could measure the fluorescence of the cells flushed out of the turbidostat every time it dilutes a cell culture.
+It may even be possible to attach an additional vacuum line to the intermediate waste vial.
+This could be used to clear out the liquid of the intermediate waste vial in an automated function.